Contributing to Fractum¶

 Reporting Bugs¶

-When reporting bugs, please include:
+When reporting bugs, please create a new issue and include:

 - A clear, descriptive title